-However, it is also important to note that Isabelle's performance is still not sufficient for problems with thousands of clauses, like some of those found in the SATLIB library [9].
-While zChaff and other recent SAT solvers may well be able to decide these problems in practice, their sheer size currently does not permit an efficient treatment in Isabelle/HOL.
-Further work is necessary to investigate if this issue can be resolved by relatively minor optimizations to Isabelle's kernel, or if a kernel extension with optimized data structures and algorithms for propositional logic is more promising.
+However, Isabelle's performance is still not sufficient for problems with thousands of clauses, like some of those found in the SATLIB library [11].
+Their sheer size currently does not permit an efficient treatment in Isabelle/HOL.
+Further work is necessary to investigate if this issue can be resolved by relatively minor optimizations to Isabelle's kernel, or if an extension of the LCF-style kernel with optimized data structures and algorithms for propositional logic is more promising.

 The approach presented in this paper has applications beyond propositional reasoning.
-The decision problem for (fragments of) richer logics can be reduced to SAT [2, 21].
+The decision problem for (fragments of) richer logics can be reduced to SAT [2, 23].
 Consequently, proof reconstruction for propositional logic can serve as a foundation for proof reconstruction for other logics.
 Based on our work, one only needs a proof-generating implementation of the reduction to integrate the whole SAT-based decision procedure with an LCF-style theorem prover.

-Acknowledgments The author would like to thank Sharad Malik and Zhaohui Fu for their help with zChaff, and Tobias Nipkow for his valuable suggestions.
+Acknowledgments The author would like to thank Sharad Malik and Zhaohui Fu for their help with zChaff, and Tobias Nipkow and the anonymous referees for their valuable suggestions.